 We're tackling SEO on our own for our online business.
 We've done keyword research, produced content that's relevant with keywords, tried to get backlinks and completed all on-page and on-site SEO.

-How long does it take for a new site to rank and start seeing organic traffic increase (people googling and landing on your page)?
+How long does SEO take to start working and start seeing organic traffic increase (people googling and landing on your page)?
 Obviously, we don't expect overnight success but be good to know if our SEO efforts are working in the right direction after several months.